yousefelassal/quote-cron/README.md

 > No day in which you learn something is a complete loss.

 > Imagination is more important than knowledge.
 For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.

+> It has never been my object to record my dreams, just to realize them.